 How do we support butterfly life stages and protect eggs, caterpillars, and chrysalises?

 Avoid broad-spectrum insecticides and leave some leaf litter for pupation.
-Cluster host plants for egg-laying.
-Use physical controls for pests and handle chrysalises carefully.
-Provide undisturbed corners and maintain healthy plants for females to lay eggs.
+Cluster host plants to support egg-laying and provide enough food for caterpillars.
+Use physical pest control methods when needed instead of chemicals.
+Create undisturbed corners and maintain healthy plants so butterflies can safely lay eggs.
+Avoid disturbing or moving chrysalises unless necessary.

 What chemical-free alternatives and IPM methods work best?